Tesco seeks fresh start with suppliers who survive cull

 Own label suppliers and producers such as meat farmers are also seeing traditional one-year agreements extended to three or five year deals as Tesco looks to strengthen ties.

 But for those who miss out, it's grim news.
-Notable household names no longer to be found on Tesco shelves include Rachel's Organic yoghurt, while AB Foods' (ABF.L) Kingsmill bread returned this week after being absent since late March.
+Notable household names no longer to be found on Tesco shelves include Rachel's Organic yoghurt and AB Foods' Kingsmill bread.

 SALAD AND SUSHI